google/googletest/docs/gmock_cheat_sheet.md

 ### Sequences {#UsingSequences}

-When you have a long chain of sequential expectations, it's easier to specify the order using **sequences**, which don't require you to given each expectation in the chain a different name. *All expected calls* in the same sequence must occur in the order they are specified.
+When you have a long chain of sequential expectations, it's easier to specify the order using **sequences**, which don't require you to give each expectation in the chain a different name. *All expected calls* in the same sequence must occur in the order they are specified.